Chatyx/backend/README.md

 ## Description

-Chatyx backend is a simple MVP chat application implemented in GO.
+Chatyx backend is an MVP monolith message service implemented in Go.
+The project will evolve towards a microservice architecture.
+The target design is described in [this page](./docs/README.md).

-## Design application

-TBD

-## Configuration

-Basic configuration defined as a single [YAML-file](./configs/config.yaml):

-You can configure part of parameters with environment variables (like these: `CHATYX_POSTGRES_USER`, `CHATYX_POSTGRES_PASSWORD`, etc).

 ## Installation